Search WorldCat for scores in other libraries.

 Scores can be difficult to find because composers use generic titles like "symphony" or "concerto", which are the names of the forms used to structure the music.
 Often, composers write multiple pieces of music with the same form, so we find Symphony No. 1, Symphony No. 2, etc.

-To help in your search, librarians catalog this music with uniform titles, which bring together all editions and arrangements of the same piece under one name.
+To help in your search, librarians catalog this music with preferred titles, which bring together all editions and arrangements of the same piece under one name.

-For example, the uniform title for an arrangement of Mozart's 13th symphony for guitar quartet is: Symphonies, K.112, F major; arr.
+For example, the preferred title for an arrangement of Mozart's 13th symphony for guitar quartet is: Symphonies, K.112, F major; arr.

 To find a piece in Primo with a generic title, enter the composer's name as the author, the form of the piece as the title (use the plural), and "scores" or "scores and parts" as the subject.
 Finally, enter any additional information - like catalog number or instrument(s) for which the piece is arranged - as a word or phrase.

-To learn more about uniform titles, visit the Uniform Title Program website at Indiana University.
+To learn more about uniform titles, visit the Preferred Title guide at Indiana University.

 The Scores Reference section of the Music Library is where you find collected works of composers as well as monumental sets and series.
 Since many of these collections have numerous volumes, you will not be able to find the individual pieces contained within them by searching Primo.